Maya the Bee (film)

-Maya the Bee (promoted theatrically as Maya the Bee Movie) is a 2014 computer-animated comedy adventure film directed by Alexs Stadermann, loosely based on the 1975 anime Maya the Bee as well as indirectly the German children's book The Adventures of Maya the Bee by Waldemar Bonsels.
+Maya the Bee (promoted theatrically as Maya the Bee Movie) is a 2014 animated adventure comedy film directed by Alexs Stadermann, loosely based on the 1975 anime Maya the Bee as well as indirectly on the German children's book The Adventures of Maya the Bee by Waldemar Bonsels.
+The first animated film in the Maya the Bee franchise, it was produced by Studio 100 Animation and Buzz Studios, and distributed by StudioCanal in Australia and by Universum Film in Germany.
 It features the voices of Coco Jack Gillies, Kodi Smit-McPhee, Noah Taylor, Richard Roxburgh, Jacki Weaver, Justine Clarke, The Umbilical Brothers, and Miriam Margolyes.

 Maya the Bee was released theatrically on 4 September 2014.
 The film received mixed reviews from critics, but grossed $29.6 million worldwide.
-Two sequels to Maya the Bee were released; The Honey Games in 2018 and The Golden Orb in 2021.
+Two sequels to Maya the Bee were released: The Honey Games in 2018, The Golden Orb in 2021, and an upcoming spin-off titled Arnie & Barney scheduled for 2026.

-Summary
+Plot

-Freshly hatched bee Maya is a little whirlwind and simply won't follow the rules of the hive.
-One of the rules, of course, she is not allowed to trust the other bugs, especially the hornets, that live beyond a camp in the meadow.
-But cute sweet little Maya can't help but make friends with all kinds of other bugs, including a violin-playing grasshopper, a dung beetle and even a young hornet named Sting, who has a hatred of bees.
+Maya is a young bee, who does not like to follow the rules of the hive.
+One rule is to not trust any hornets that live beyond the meadow.
+The Royal Jelly is stolen, and the hornets are suspected to be the ones who have stolen it, with Maya as the suspect accomplice.
+Nobody in the hive believes that she is innocent, and nobody except for her best friend Willy stands by her.
+They journey to the hive of the hornets, and Maya and Willy discover the culprit.
+The two friends bond with the other members of the opulent meadow.